Frank Lloyd Wright Designed It For Print. Motawi Brought It To Life In Tile

 All Motawi tiles are handmade in Ann Arbor, Michigan, and designed for individual display or installation in bathrooms, fireplaces, floors, and kitchen backsplashes.

-Jewelry Shop Window and the full Frank Lloyd Wright Collection can be found at: motawi/collections/art-tile/frank-lloyd-wright
+Jewelry Shop Window and the full Frank Lloyd Wright Collection can be found at: motawi.com/collections/art-tile/frank-lloyd-wright

 About the Frank Lloyd Wright Foundation